CzechBIAS/czechbias.github.io/czechbias/community_resources.md

 Contribute to any section of MicroscopyDB [here](https://microscopydb.io/#contribute).

 ## Community Partners
-A list of all current MicroscopyDB partners that are contributing to this content can be found at [https://microscopydb.io/who-we-are/#partners](https://microscopydb.io/who-we-are/#partners).
+A list of all current MicroscopyDB partners can be found at [https://microscopydb.io/who-we-are/#partners](https://microscopydb.io/who-we-are/#partners).